time2025conf/time2025conf.github.io/_pages/dates.md

 ---

-Be mindful of the following dates:
+Please note that due to several requests we have decided to extend the paper submission deadline:

 - May 20, 2025: Abstract submission deadline
-- May 22, 2025: Paper submission deadline
+- <s>May 22</s> <b>May 26, 2025: Paper submission deadline</b>
 - June 25, 2025: Paper acceptance/rejection notification date
 - August 1st, 2025: Camera-ready submission deadline
 - August 18, 2025: Registration deadline